Splitting Data for Distributed Processing¶

 $ cat /pfs/data/users/* | sudo -u postgres psql

-/*, this code loads each raw PostgreSQL chunk into your PostgreSQL instance for processing by your pipeline.
+into your postgres instance for processing by your pipeline.

-Tip: For this use case, you might want to use
+For this use case, you’ll likely want to use

 against many rows at a time.